…by Jonas E. Alexis and Richard C. Cook

 See my review of the Discovery Channel production published on Global Research at http://www.globalresearch.ca/the-film-the-challenger-disaster-another-cover-up.

-Posted by Jonas E. Alexis on April 16, 2017, With 7487 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on April 16, 2017, With 7580 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.